 The sudden pressure and vibration loads caused by the whiplash effect can cause significant damage to the aerial work platform itself, resulting in costly repairs and downtime. -

-Danger to persons and property:
+Danger to people and property:

 Work interruption: